A compilation of optical starlight polarization catalogs: Data products

-The EVPA and its uncertainty are given in degrees, \texttt{EVPA, e\_EVPA}.
-They are defined in the celestial frame, following the IAU standard convention \citep{Contopoulos1974}: increasing East from North.
-The EVPA is set within the range [-90, 90].
-When computing the EVPA from Stokes parameters, we use eq. \ref{eqn:evpa} (note the use of the 2-argument artangent, which returns angles in the full range of interest).
-When no error is given in original catalog, we compute \texttt{e\_evpa} by eq. \ref{eqn:sigmatheta}.
-Note that our estimate of the EVPA uncertainty is tied to our choice of de-biased $p$ estimator.
-If no uncertainty of $p$ is given, we set \texttt{e\_evpa} to NAN.
-There may be systematic differences in the EVPA among catalogs due to the obervation reference frame (see Section \ref{sec:homogenization}).
+The {PA} and its uncertainty are given in degrees (\texttt{{PA}, e\_PA}).
+They are defined in the {equatorial} celestial frame, following the IAU standard convention \citep{Contopoulos1974}: increasing East from North.
+The {PA} is within the range {[0, 180$^\circ$]}.
+When computing the {PA} from Stokes parameters, we use eq. \ref{eqn:evpa} (note the use of the 2-argument artangent, which returns angles in the full range of interest).
+We compute \texttt{e\_pa} by eq. \ref{eqn:sigmatheta}.
+Note that our estimate of the {PA} uncertainty is tied to our choice of de-biased $p$ estimator.
+If no uncertainty of $p$ is given, we set \texttt{e\_pa} to NAN.
+There may be systematic differences in the {PA} among catalogs due to the {coordinate reference frame (epoch of observation, see Section \ref{sec:homogenization})}.